 When soil waste from construction activity is to be disposed of it must be classified as hazardous or non-hazardous.
 Current legislation bans the disposal of hazardous and non-hazardous waste in the same landfill so all waste must be tested to identify its level of contamination for classification.
 There is also a range of other details that need to be provided to the waste disposal company in order to comply with environmental regulations prior to them collecting waste from your site.Get In Touch

-Contamination Testing for Construction Waste Disposal Case Study
+Contamination Testing for Construction Waste Case Study

 When disposing of soil waste from construction work, it is often necessary to test for soil contamination to ensure the waste is appropriately disposed of.
 This generally involves collecting soil samples to be analysed in a laboratory to classify the waste into a particular landfill class.
 With tighter environmental regulations being imposed on business activities it is important to ensure that construction waste is properly dealt with to avoid penalties and potential environmental pollution.

 Waste Characterisation Form - Many waste disposal companies require and completed waste characterisation form prior to collecting waste from site.
-A waste characterisation form is both simple and complex and generally consists of information about the site and the waste being disposed of, as well as, contamination testing to confirm whether the waste being disposed of is hazardous, non-harzardous or inert.
+A waste characterisation form is both simple and complex and generally consists of information about the site and the waste being disposed of, as well as, contamination testing to confirm whether the waste being disposed of is hazardous or non-harzardous.
 For example, the correct 'List of Waste' and 'European Waste Catalogue' codes are needed along with details of the activity producing the waste.
 As part of our service, if available, we will complete the waste characterisation form of our client's chosen waste disposal company, saving them time and giving them confidence that the information is accurate and the form is correctly completed.

 Waste Disposal Contamination Testing Review

-DPL Steel Buildings, a leading groundworks and steel building construction company based in the East Midlands, contacted us regarding our contamination testing for waste disposal to carry out soil analysis and testing on one of their sites in Nottingham.
+DPL Steel Buildings, a leading groundworks and steel building construction company based in the East Midlands, contacted us regarding our contamination testing for waste disposal to carry out soil analysis and testing on one of their sites in Leicestershire.
 Following initial discussions, our environmental consultants visited the site to take soil samples to be analysed at the laboratory and to survey the site.
 Our analysis showed that the soil on site was non-hazardous and DPL were able to carry out their project within days of first contact.

 The guys at Oakshire are really friendly and helpful.
 They always deliver a professional and speedy service for us.
 We use them for all our waste classification testing, reporting and environmental consulting for our groundwork division at DPL.
 A great company to work with.